windhamdavid/til/notes/dogs.md

 </head>

 **23.01.09** - Just needed a place to put some notes on dogs since we're adopting a new puppy this spring and I'd like to learn as much as I can about training and care.
 Since the better half works in special education, we're going to get the dog certified as a service animal so that we may take her to schools to work with kids.
+I wrote a post about Iris @ <https://davidawindham.com/iris/>

+## Log

+**23.03.09** - Puppies were born.
+Will ride up to select from the litter in early April with an expected come home date in mid May.

+- 23.01.10 - Zoey's doggie date w/ Adger
+- 23.03.10 - 60 day due date
+- 23.03.09 - Puppies Born 👈🏼
+- 23.04.22 - 6 week litter pick
+- 23.05.13 - 9 week pickup date
+- 23.06.09 - 12 Weeks
+  - Cautious but confident.
+Understands "No, Yes, Sit, Come, Here and her name".
+Decent recall off leash.
+Eats everything.
+Gets testy in the afternoons and wants to chew and nip.
+  - will have last round of vaccines next week.
+  - added updated 12 week photos @ <https://davidawindham.com/iris/>

 ## About